ansxnlee/webProxy/README.md

 # example page

+NOTE: cached files will be stored in the same directory as webproxy.py so I suggest moving it into a folder or something for easier cleanup.

 one of my professor's homepages [http://localhost:8888/www.cs.toronto.edu/~ylzhang/](http://localhost:8888/www.cs.toronto.edu/~ylzhang/)

-NOTE: cached files will be stored in the same directory as webproxy.py so I suggest putting it into a folder for easier cleanup.

 Fun tip: Open chrome's dev tools (F12) and go on the 'Network' tab to see the server work its magic.